 Brief History...
 Tucked away in a tiny valley surrounded by a forest of pine trees, Tonto Natural Bridge has been in the making for thousands of years.
 It is believed to be the largest natural travertine bridge in the world.
 The bridge stands 183 feet high over a 400-foot long tunnel that measures 150 feet at its widest point.

-The discovery of the small and beautiful valley between Pine and Payson was documented in 1877 by David Gowan, a prospector who stumbled across the bridge as he was chased by Apaches.
-Gowan hid for two nights and three days in one of several caves that dot the inside of the bridge.
+The discovery of the small and beautiful valley between Pine and Payson was documented in 1877 by David Gowan, a prospector who stumbled across the bridge as Apaches chased him.
+Gowan hid for two nights and three days in one of several caves that dot the bridge's inside.
 On the third day, he left the cave to explore the tunnel and green valley surrounding it.
 Gowan then claimed squatter's rights.

 In 1898 he persuaded his nephew, David Gowan Goodfellow, to bring his family over from Scotland and settle the land permanently.
-After a week of difficult travel from Flagstaff, the Goodfellows arrived at the edge of the mountain and lowered their possessions down the 500 foot slopes into the valley by ropes and burros.
+After a week of difficult travel from Flagstaff, the Goodfellows arrived at the edge of the mountain.
+They lowered their possessions down the 500-foot slopes into the valley by ropes and burros.

 Today, visitors can stand on top of the bridge or hike down below to capture the true size and beauty of this geologic wonder.
 Geology of the Bridge According to state geologists, the formation of Tonto Natural Bridge went through several stages of development.